binaryberry/seal/README.md

 10th April:
 - Finalised what the app does:
-    - Hourly, checks if any pull requests are over 6 hours old (angry seal)
+    - Checks if any pull requests are over 2 days old (angry seal)
     - at 9.45am prepares an overview of all pull requests that need reviewing (informative seal)
     - when a team member posts a new pull request, publishes it on slack (notification seal) (this feature was then abandoned, as I thought it's best for this not to be automated, it's more motivating when real people ask for a review, not a bot)